ionz149/the-peoples-bingo/README.md

 > 😖 **Why would you do this?**

-I have built a version of bingo based on things Judge Marylin Millian says on The People's Court.
+I have built a version of bingo based on things Judge Marylin Milian says on The People's Court.
 In its current iteration you would need to watch quite a few episodes to get a win.
 Re-working of the quote pool is on the to-do list.

 ## 👷 Built With ...